bbc/lrud-spatial/README.md

 By default, LRUD will measure to all candidates that are in the direction to move.
 It will also include candidates that overlap the current focus by up to 30%, allowing for e.g. a 'right' movement to include something that is above the current focus, but has half of it's size expanding to the right.

-This threshold can be adjusted on a per-element basis with the `data-lrud-allowed-overlap` attribute, as a float from 0.0 to 1.0.
+This threshold can be adjusted on a per-element basis with the `data-lrud-overlap-threshold` attribute, as a float from 0.0 to 1.0.
 An overlap of 0.0 will make a candidate only be considered if it is located _entirely_ in the direction of movement.

 ## Containers